MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/The-Role-of-Claims.md

 In its simplest form, claims are simply *statements* \(for example, name, identity, group\), made about users, that are used primarily for authorizing access to claims\-based applications located anywhere on the Internet.
 Each statement corresponds to a *value* that is stored in the claim.

 ### How claims are sourced
-The Federation Service in [!INCLUDE[firstref_adfs2](includes/firstref_adfs2_md.md)] defines which claims are exchanged between federated partners.
+The Federation Service in Active Directory Federation Services \(AD FS\) defines which claims are exchanged between federated partners.
 However, before it can do this it must first populate or source the claim with either a retrieved value or a calculated value.
 Each claim value represents a value of a user, group, or entity and is sourced in one of two ways:

 1. When the value that makes up the claim is retrieved from an attribute store, for example, when an attribute value of Sales Department is retrieved from the properties of an Active Directory user account.
 For more information, see [The Role of Attribute Stores](The-Role-of-Attribute-Stores.md).